sgumlaw/blockchain-developer-bootcamp-final-project/readme.md

 `0x5e045BfA23213808b488207597f40FAb50190D13`
 ### Project Description

-**Objective**
+#### Objective
-    To provide a win/win/win unemployment filing and payment solution for eligible, terminated employees, employers and government.
+- To provide a win/win/win unemployment filing and payment solution for eligible, terminated employees, employers and government.
-    For employers: to reduce the volume of fraudulant unemployment claims and provide real-time transparency into their unemployment accounts.
+- For employers: to reduce the volume of fraudulant unemployment claims and provide real-time transparency into their unemployment accounts.
-    For eligible claimants: to reduce the time for claimants to receive their unemployment benefits.
+- For eligible claimants: to reduce the time for claimants to receive their unemployment benefits.
-    For government: to reduce government expenditures on subsidizing fictitious claims and inefficient processes.
+For government: to reduce government waste and expenditures on subsidizing fictitious claims and inefficient processes.

-**Problem**
+- For liquidity providers: to provide investment opportunities

+#### Problem
 According to statistics from the Department of Labor Semiannual Report to Congress, in 2020, unemployment claims payments were estimated at $872 billion with north of $87 billion being improper, the majority of which due to fraud.
 While this problem was exasaperated by the pandemic, the problem revealed the risk of employing inefficient procedures and technology.
 In addition to the improper payments, employer businesses lack the transparency into their reserve accounts and to the magnitude of their tax premium increases.
 And as many businesses were shuttered during the pandemic, the government was left on the hook for negative reserve balances of these closed businesses.
 And would no longer be able to attribute the tax increases to the responsible party.

-**Solution**
+#### Solution
 To harness blockchain technology to streamline the process for eligible terminated employees to file and receive unemployment payments.
 The blockchain provides an immutable environment that enables the recording of a few critical events that dictate the eligibility, calculation and payment of claims.
+By utilizing this environment, employers and claimants can transact directly in a trustless manner.
+Employers can eliminate fraud, while gaining transparency into their reserves balances and activity.
+Claimants can receive their unemployment benefits faster in their period of need.
+State governments and federal government can reduce losses and expenditures, increase cash flows and provide a more competitive environment for the businesses in their jurisdictions.
+Eventually, liquidity providers can access investment opportunities to provide liquidity pools for employers to tap when their reserves go negative.

 #### Directory structure
 - `client`: Project's HTML/CSS/JS Frontend